 Dan: During the Light Show Company I was paid a subsistance wage by the company and had enough tools to work with and I came out rather well as far as the company is concerned.
 I was fed, I had no money when I left . . . when the company collapsed I had no money in my pocket.
 I had to borrow some money and go . . .

-Woody: Was that attached to Rock and Roll performances? xj Did you travel? recorded Dan: Yeah, well that was the goal.
-We worked a lot with recording-stuff and just taking over a little room and doing what would be a disco scene I guess, but very much psychedelic and text lots of slide projectors and some special optical projectors.
+Woody: Was that attached to Rock and Roll performances? xj Did you travel? recorded and just taking over a little room and doing what would be a disco scene and some special optical projectors.